BeneSell/Backtesting_Dividenden_Portfolio/README.md

 ## Setup

 Follow these steps to set up the project.

-Alternatively, you can download and extract this [zip file](https://th-koeln.sciebo.de/s/TJeKTtYPWlVtwph) in the main folder of this project.
+Alternatively, you can download and extract this setup directory https://th-koeln.sciebo.de/s/TJeKTtYPWlVtwph in the main folder of this project.
+It includes:
+- Folder directory
+- Ticker names
+- Config files

 **Note:** You still need to download data and use your own API keys.